Zippers: Zippers

 Otherwise we may assume every nontrivial element of $G$ fixes exactly one point in each of $Z^\pm$.
 In this case by Lemma~\ref{lemma:ray} we may build a type 2 bridge from a $g$-invariant ray in $Z^+$ together with the other fixed point of $g$ in $Z^-$ (or vice versa). \end{proof}

 A bridge determines a correspondence between certain points in $S^1(Z^\pm)$.
 A type 1 bridge consists of two proper rays in $Z^\pm$; these rays determine elements of $\EE(Z^\pm)$ and therefore points in $S^1(Z^\pm)$.
-A type 2 bridge consists of a ray in $Z^+$ (say) and a point $p$ in $Z^-$.
+A type 2 bridge consists of a ray $r$ in $Z^+$ (say) and a point $p$ in $Z^-$.
 The ray in $Z^+$ determines an element of $\EE(Z^+)$ and therefore a point in $S^1(Z^+)$.
-This same ray lands at a point $p \in Z^-$ but is disjoint from the components of $Z^--p$; it therefore determines a gap in $\EE(Z^-)$ and therefore a point in $S^1(Z^-)$.
-We refer to this pair of points in $S^1(Z^\pm)$ the {\em impression} of the bridge.
+This same ray lands at a point $p \in Z^-$ but is disjoint from the components of $Z^--p$; if we attach $r$ to $Z^-$ the result $Z^-\cup r$ is a topological $\R$-tree with a unique hard end at the initial point of $r$, and this end has a well-defined place in the circularly ordered set $\EE(Z^-\cup r)$ which refines the circular order on $\EE(Z^-)$.
+In particular, it determines a point in the order completion of $\EE(Z^-)$ and therefore a point in $S^1(Z^-)$.
+We refer to this pair of points in $S^1(Z^\pm)$ in either case as the {\em impression} of the bridge.

 The collection of all bridges determines in this way a $G$-equivariant correspondence between nonempty subsets of $S^1(Z^\pm)$ that we call the {\em bridge correspondence}.

 \begin{lemma}[Bridge correspondence reverses] The bridge correspondence reverses the circular orders on $S^1(Z^\pm)$. \end{lemma} \begin{proof} Let $p^\pm, q^\pm, r^\pm \in S^1(Z^\pm)$ be paired by the bridge correspondence.
 Each of these points either lies in $Z^\pm$ or is an end of $Z^\pm$; thus each triple spans a convex hull in $Z^\pm$ which is a (possibly degenerate) tripod that may be compactified (if necessary) by adding endpoints in $S^2_\infty$.
 Let $X^\pm$ be these tripods.
 The union of these two tripods is a theta graph in $S^2_\infty$, and the circular orders on $p^+,q^+,r^+$ resp. $p^-,q^-,r^-$ agree with the cyclic orderings of the edges of the theta graph at one resp. the other vertex; in particular they disagree with each other. \end{proof}